mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 marines.
 Some vessels will even have security robots who respond automatically to alarms.
 Gravity: Gravity: It is possible to alter the artifi cial gravity on board.
-Reducing gravity to zero will limit actions to the level of a character’s Zero-G skill.
+Reducing gravity to zero will limit actions to the level of a character's Zero-G skill.
 Gravity can also safely be increased up to 3G.
 Tr a n q G a s : Tr a n q G a s : S o m e s h i p s c a r r y t r a n q g a s c a n i s t e r s i n t h e a i r v e n t s , which can be released automatically.
 These flood a compartment